 But, as the quote at the beginning of this post suggests, we have the power to change our stories—and our homes.

 At the end of each post I will include a punch list item.
-No, this doesn’t give you permission to punch family members. 🙂 A punch list is a builder term for a written list of items which need to be fixed, repaired or replaced prior to the final walk-thru in a home so it meets inspection requirements.
+No, this doesn’t give you permission to punch family members. 🙂 A punch list is a builder term for a written list of items like a residential garage door, that needs to be fixed, repaired, or replaced with the help of professional garage door installation and garage door repair services prior to the final walk-thru in a home so it meets inspection requirements.
 My punch list will suggest practical assignments we can implement in our own homes.
 I pray this blueprint will encourage, teach and inspire each of us as we strive to ready our homes for God’s final walk-through.

 Let’s do this together!